devashree-shukla/Certification_SwiftUI/README.md

         - Modtly Int or UInt type
         - If a model var is Identifiable than directly can be used in ForEach loop without mentioning id parameter
         - $ goes always to higher level when Binding var is used in ForEach loop
+        - id is the required property here (default: \.self or to use \.id or can rmeove it if Identifiable is extended))

     - List :
         - Alternative of ForEach loops with Scrollview